Doron-L/PriceOfCall/README.md

 We can see that there is a significant difference in the pick-up ratio between the different industries, as well as between different campaign types.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_industry_png)
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_campaign_type_png)
+The ... black lines over each bar are the 1 sigma uncertainty...

 The relative pick-up ratio can be interpreted as the relative effort necessitated to get to some pick-up ratio.
 The two dependencies on the industry and campaign type can be combined to the relative effort ...